 Is it reliable and secure?

 Absolutely.
-Unsplash's reliability is based primarily on its very clear license: all images are free for commercial and non-commercial use, with no attribution required (although appreciated).
-It's a transparent model that ensures peace of mind for us at Easy Web.
+Unsplash's reliability lies mainly in its very clear license: all images are free for commercial and non-commercial use, with no attribution required (although appreciated).
+It's a transparent model that gives us peace of mind at Easy Web.

-When it comes to security, the risk of downloading a malicious file via an image is extremely low.
-Unsplash manages a vast database and operates with standard web security measures to protect its users.
-So you can focus on your creativity.
+As far as security is concerned, the risk of downloading a malicious file via an image is extremely low.
+Unsplash manages a vast database and operates with the usual web security standards to protect its users.
+So you can concentrate on your creativity.

 Is it compatible with my other tools?

 Yes, absolutely.
 Unsplash excels at integration.
-Thanks to its robust API—its programming interface that enables communication between software programs—you can interface it directly with many professional tools.
-We're talking about design suites like Adobe Creative Cloud, or even content management platforms.
+Thanks to its robust API - its programming interface that enables software-to-software communication - you can interface it directly with many professional tools.
+We're talking here about design suites like Adobe Creative Cloud, or even content management platforms.
 For us at Easy Web, this is crucial.
-The goal is to streamline your workflow and eliminate friction, without having to leave your usual work environment.
+The aim is to streamline your workflow and eliminate friction, without having to leave your usual work environment.
 A real plus for efficiency.

 Is there responsive customer support?

-You know, with a free tool like Unsplash, you have to moderate your expectations in terms of customer support.
-Forget the responsiveness of a premium SaaS service with a dedicated team available 24/7.
+You know, with a free tool like Unsplash, you have to temper your expectations when it comes to customer support.
+Forget the responsiveness of a premium SaaS service with a dedicated 24/7 team.
 Their model simply doesn't allow for it.
-In general, the answers to your questions can be found in the highly detailed FAQ or within the very active community.
-For more specific cases, their contact form is there, but expect a certain delay.
-It's not Unsplash's strong point, but let's be honest, that's not what we expect in the first place from such a generous resource.
+In general, the answers to your questions are to be found in the hyper-detailed FAQ, or within the very active community.
+For more specific cases, their contact form is there, but please allow for a certain delay.
+It's not Unsplash's strong point, but let's be honest, it's not what you'd expect in the first place from such a generous resource.

 What do other users think?

-Clearly, Unsplash divides opinion, but mostly for good reasons.
-Designers love the quality of the visuals and how easy it is to access them for quick mockups or initial concepts.
-It saves a huge amount of time.
+Clearly, Unsplash divides, but mostly for good reasons.
+Designers love the quality of the visuals and the ease of access for quick mock-ups or initial concepts.
+It's a huge time-saver.
 The downside?
 Its popularity.
-You quickly end up with images that are seen everywhere, which can dilute the originality of your project.
-It's an excellent starting point, but for a strong visual identity, many are switching to more niche banks or custom creation.
-To each their own, but its effectiveness is widely praised.
+You quickly end up with images seen everywhere, which can dilute the originality of your project.
+It's an excellent starting point, but for a strong visual identity, many switch to more niche banks or custom creation.
+To each his own, but the effectiveness is commended.

 Can I easily change later?